 You can take almost any subject that you have some knowledge on, create a short 40-page book, and then earn passive income from it for years to come.
 And if you don’t feel qualified enough to write a book, it’s easy to hire a writer to do it for you.

-This guide will show you all the essential steps you need to master to enter this lucrative market.
+This guide will show you all the essential steps you need to master to become a self published author on Amazon.

 I’ve previously written about developing content ideas over here in Your Content Plan.
 You can use some of the tips there to help think of ideas for books you might want to write.
 But before you begin writing a book, you need to check that there is a market for your idea.

 Don’t try and create a niche of your own.
 You might know all there is to know about making whiskey tumblers out of stone, but if there is not a market for your knowledge, then all your efforts could be for nothing.

 The best place to find out if your idea has a market is on Amazon itself.
 Here’s how.